 The turncoat Republicans are no better that the Midianites, but here is what Gideon told the hostile crowd of “neocons” around him, “Are you trying to plead Baal’s cause?
 Are you trying to save him?
 If Baal really is a god, he can defend himself when someone breaks down his altar.”

 Let the Democrats and liver-lily Republicans defend their own wickedness.
 We are going to take down their altars.

 It is no less a daunting task for us to take back our nation from the enemy than it was for Gideon to do the same.
-And like many of my fellow patriots, I get discouraged, even a little depressed, at the onslaught and visciousness of the attack.
+And like many of my fellow patriots, I get discouraged, even a little depressed, at the onslaught of relentless attacks.

 While many patriots and conservatives are eviscerating QAnon followers, I honestly feel for them.
 They are almost all good people who longed for a plan, but really what they were longing for was deliverance and hope.

 We were a virtual Trump army and we were poised to take back our nation and to taste the sweetness of victory.

 But God will never allow His glory to be given to another.
 In Judges, Gideon raises an army of men to attack the Midianites, but God told him, “You have too many men for me to deliver Midian into their hands.”

 In order that Israel would not boast against the Lord that it was their own strength that saved them, God winnows the men down to a mere 300 hundred.

 And when the chaos on the Capitol occurred on Jan.
 6, we were shown which of our leaders would stand for righteousness and who would not.
 The ranks are being winnowed to a few good men and women.
 And this is what we need.
 We must take out the trash.